 Let Top 10 Films introduce you to Bollywood.
-“Bollywood” refers both to genre and the industry which produces it, its conventions and the production houses of Mumbai differentiating it from other forms of Indian cinema.
+“Bollywood” refers both to the genre and the industry which produces it, its conventions and the production houses of Mumbai, differentiating it from other forms of Indian cinema.

 If you haven’t spent any time in India or watched a Bollywood film, the chances are you won’t have heard of the Khans of Bollywood.
 These three men, Shah Rukh Khan, Salman Khan and Aamir Khan, unrelated actors all sharing a surname, could be considered, given their popularity, the Tom Cruise’s, Chris Hemsworth’s and Chris Pratt’s of India.
 They are the poster boys.
 The highest paid.
 The Kings of Indian Cinema.

 Their commerciality in India has been compared to the Marvel Cinematic Universe.
 Indeed, the trio feature in 8 of the 10 highest-grossing Indian films.
 Their body of work combines to see their movies consistently feature in the year’s highest grossing films top 10 since the first Khan – Shah Rukh – rose to prominence in 1989.

 The Khans of Bollywood are joined by other stars – household names in India – such as male actors Amitabh Bachchan, Akshay Kumar and Ranbir Kapoor and female actors Amrita Rao, Deepika Padukone, Preity Zinta, Ameesha Patel and Aishwarya Rai Bachchan as Bollywood’s biggest box office attractions.